• Skip to primary navigation

 Photo by Monica Volpin

 Why visit Panama to see the canal?
-The Panama Canal is considered one of the Seven Wonders of the Modern World, along with other along with other engineering feats such as the Golden Gate Bridge in San Francisco and the Empire State Buidling in New York.
+The Panama Canal is considered one of the Seven Wonders of the Modern World, along with other along with other engineering feats such as the Golden Gate Bridge in San Francisco and the Empire State Building in New York.

 Visitors staying in Panama City can get to the Panama Canal and the Miraflores Locks and Visitor’s Center via a 20 minute taxi ride.